 We are very excited by the acquisition of a new field at the juniors.
 This is part of Pewley Meadows - a Surrey Wildlife Trust Nature Reserve; it will hopefully be developed in the coming years to enrich the environmental curriculum, provide a space for play, and an opportunity for the school community to "see heaven in the moment".

 Both school grounds and our local area of Pewley Down and The Chantries which are on our doorstep, are used for walks, cross-country, art, assemblies, maths and many other learning opportunities that cover a wide range of curriculum areas.
-A range of termly day trips and residentials (Year 3-6) are integral to the curriculum and we aim for all children to be able to participate.
+Day trips, and in particular our residential trips at the juniors, further develop the children's understanding of the outdoor environment in settings beyond our locality.